oleksiivykhor/regex_generator/README.md

 - Create your feature branch (git checkout -b my-new-feature)
 - Commit your changes (git commit -am 'Add some feature')
 - Push to the branch (git push origin my-new-feature)
-- Create new Pull Reques
+- Create new Pull Request

 ## License